junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > He sighed, long and defeated. *What the Hell.
 He's gonna die any time anyway.
 Might as well go with the swing.*
 >
-> Dean grabbed a paper-wrapped burger, ready to take a bite.
+> Dean reached out to grab a paper-wrapped burger, ready to take a bite.
 >
 > That was when he heard the sound of the wings again, disturbing the air behind him.
-Dean didn't even have enough time to turn his head when the hand on his shoulder abruptly spined him around and slammed him back into the nearest pillar.
+Dean didn't even have enough time to turn his head when the hand on his shoulder abruptly spined him around and slammed his back into the nearest pillar.
 >
 > Castiel cupped his hand over Dean's mouth, the other hand reaching into the trench coat to pull the demon knife.
 >
-> Dean was panicked for a second, struggling under Castiel's hand for a second, before their eyes lock.
+> Dean was panicked for a second.
+He was pinned motionless; the hands holding him in place were strong; the look on the angel's face was murderous.
+For a split second, Dean almost thought Cas was out of his mind and was gonna kill him right then and there.
+He tried to struggle under Castiel's hold, but then, their eyes locked.
 One look, and he calmed down.
 >
 > Cas's eyes were vigilant and steady, not blinking when he stared into Dean's eyes, all the way boring into his soul.
 >
 > Dean didn't need words to hear him.
-Cas was saying *Are you ready?
+Cas's eyes were saying, *Are you ready?
 Do you trust me?
 This is me choosing you against Heaven.
 We're going to die.
 And I'm ready to die for you.
 Is this what you want?*
 >
 > One look, and Dean's heart ceased to beat, but then he nodded.
 Soundless, but certain, he nodded. *I trust you.* He answered with his eyes and thoughts. *I trust you with my life and my brother's.
 I'm ready.
 Do it.*
 >
-> Cas released him, and Dean staggered away from the wall two steps.
+> Cas released him, and Dean staggered two steps away from the wall.
 Cas started drawing back his trench coat sleeve, cutting his own arm with the knife.
-The cut was so deep that it might drain half the blood in his body within minutes; blood gurgling out from the gash, and Cas didn't pay any attention.
+The cut was so deep that it might drain half the blood in his body within minutes; blood gurgling out from the gash, and Cas didn't pay any attention, pressing his fingers right in.
 He started drawing a huge angel banishing sigil on the closest wall.
 Dean watched him dipping two-knuckle deep into the cut to draw the sigil, wincing at the empathetic pain of knowing how much it must hurt to a human body.
-Blood streaming down to the floor, pooling rapidly into a puddle, and Cas didn't give it a damn.
+Blood streamed down to the floor, pooling rapidly into a puddle, and Cas didn't give a damn.
 >
 > Dean swallowed and licked his lips. *The end is right here*, Dean thought to himself, *they do this, they could all die tonight, and this might be the last time they see each other.*
 >
-> Dean drew his gaze all the way over Castiel, head to tail, top to bottom, from the crinkles between his eyebrows to the curve of his lips.
-He would like to save an image of the angel to remember at the moment of his inevitably coming death.
+> Dean drew his gaze all the way over Castiel, head to toe, top to bottom, from the crinkles between his eyebrows to the curve of his lips.
+He branded the image of the angel into his brain to remember at the moment of his inevitable, coming death.
 >
 > *Thank you.* Dean thought, sending it through the prayer.
 >